 This research introduces hypotheses that separately explain each of the variables.
 The findings of the research demonstrated that problem-solving training was effective in improving EFL learners' positive orientation and language teacher immunity.
 The first hypothesis proposed that problem-solving training had a significant impact on EFL learners' positive orientation.
 The results confirmed this hypothesis, revealing that problem-solving training had a positive and significant effect on EFL learners' positive orientation.
 This indicates that EFL learners participating in the experimental group exhibited a substantial increase in positive orientation scores compared to those in the control group.
 Therefore, the hypothesis was supported.
 Despite extensive searching, the author found no existing studies examining the effect of problem-solving training on EFL learners' positive orientation.
-However, the results of this study align with previous research conducted by Mackey et al. ($\Upsilon \cdot \Upsilon Y$) and Azizpour and Gholami ($\Upsilon \cdot \Upsilon Y$).
-Problem-solving training serves as a developmental process that empowers individuals to recognize their own and others' emotions, understand behavioral patterns, and respond appropriately to diverse emotional expressions.
+However, the results of this study align with previous research conducted by Mackey et al. (Y·YY) and Azizpour and Gholami (Y·YY).
+Problem-solving training serves as a developmental process that empowers individuals to enhance their coping mechanisms in a wide range of situations.
+It also enables individuals to recognize their own and others' emotions, understand behavioral patterns, and respond appropriately to diverse emotional expressions.

 The second hypothesis was that problem-solving training would have a significant effect on language teacher immunity.
 The results showed that problem-solving training did have a positive and significant effect on language teacher immunity.
 This means that the scores of language teacher immunity for participants in the experimental group increased significantly compared to those in the control group.
 Therefore, the hypothesis was confirmed.
-The findings of the present study are consistent with those of Beyranvand et al. $(7 \cdot 7)$, Rahmati et al. $(7 \cdot 7)$, and Benevene et al. $(\gamma \cdot \gamma \cdot)$.
-According to Hiver and Dörnyei $(\gamma \cdot \gamma \gamma)$, language teacher immunity is an important indicator of teachers' cognition, experiences, and identities, as it "affects almost everything that teachers do in their careers" (Hiver, $7 \cdot 1^{\circ}$, p.
-777).
-Gu ($7 \cdot 1^{\wedge}$) also noted that teachers' beliefs and identities are mediated socially and institutionally.
+The findings of the present study are consistent with those of Beyranvand et al. (۲۰۲۱), Rahmati et al. (۲۰۱۹), and Benevene et al. (۲۰۲۰).
+According to Hiver and Dörnyei (۲۰۱۷), language teacher immunity is an important indicator of teachers' cognition, experiences, and identities, as it "affects almost everything that teachers do in their careers" (Hiver, ۲۰۱0, p. ۲۲٦).
+Gu (۲۰۱۸) also noted that teachers' beliefs and identities are mediated socially and institutionally.
 Therefore, studying the development of teacher identity as part of the construct of teacher immunity, both within and outside the classroom, is a worthwhile endeavor.
 The present study had some limitations.
 One limitation was the relatively small number of participants.
-Only ^Y • students and ^Y teachers were involved.
+Only $\cdot$ students and $\cdot$ teachers were involved.
 Another limitation related to the data collection procedure.
 For future studies in the language teacher community, narrative inquire could be adopted as the main means of data collection.
 Based on the implications of the study, the problem-solving method requires immersion in problem-solving situations.
 As a result, students need more time to initially master this method, utilize it effectively, and develop their skills in this area.
 The more students are trained using this method, the more successful they will become.
 This method can vary in its approach and time requirements depending on the type of problem being addressed.
 Additionally, it is an individual skill that varies from person to person and situation to situation.
 Many teachers encounter adverse situations within classroom contexts and may become demotivated.
 Therefore, the primary goals of language teacher education should focus on increasing teachers' motivation, passion, patience, and innovation.